Nearly 900 buildings destroyed by massive California fire - The Boston Globe

 Temperatures are expected to rise and the humidity is expected to fall over the next few days, with triple-digit high temperatures possible later in the week along with a return of strong afternoon winds, fire meteorologist Rich Thompson warned Monday evening.

-The fire that broke out July 14 had grown to an area of 762 square miles (1,973 square kilometers) and was just 25% contained, according to the California Department of Forestry and Fire Protection.
+The fire that broke out July 14 had grown to an area of 762 square miles and was just 25 percent contained, according to the California Department of Forestry and Fire Protection.

 Advertisement